 If you’re wondering why the number on the scale isn’t moving, think about how much you’re sleeping.
 Sleep deprivation is linked to weight gain and obesity for a variety of reasons.
 Not only does it affect how your body reacts to insulin, but a lack of sleep can actually make you feel more hungry.

-Research has shown that dieters who get more rest lost more fat, while those who were sleep deprived lost muscle mass.
-In addition to the internal effects sleep, deprivation can have on your weight loss journey when you’re physically tired it could also lessen the chance that you will have the desire to exercise.
+Research has shown that dieters who get more rest lose more fat, while those who are sleep-deprived lose muscle mass.
+[2] In addition to the internal effects sleep, deprivation can have on your weight loss journey when you’re physically tired it could also lessen the chance that you will have the desire to exercise.
 If you’re not exercising, you have less of a chance to lose weight.

 Become Physically Stronger